 Essentially, a dirty filter will restrict airflow and make your heating system work harder, which increases your utility bill and potentially damages your unit.
 A furnace that is overworked can easily overheat and break down, so inserting a clean, new air filter regularly will help protect the integrity of your unit.
 An air filter will keep contaminants out of your furnace, helping it run easier and smoother, extending your furnace’s lifespan and keeping your energy bill at a reasonable place.

 How Often Should You Replace a Furnace Air Filter?

 Check your HVAC filter once a month to ensure it’s not clogged, especially during the heavy-use winter months.
 Whenever the filter appears dirty, it’s important to replace it.
 At a minimum, change the filter every three months to improve heating efficiency.

-A dirty filter will restrict airflow, make your heating system work harder, and increase your utility bill.
-How often to replace furnace filter depends on the size of the home.
+How often to replace furnace filters depends on the size of the home.
 A clean filter will also prevent dust and dirt from building up in the system which can lead to expensive maintenance and your system breaking down prematurely.
 If your furnace is not blowing hot air, it’s important to check the air filter.

 How To Change Your Furnace Filter

-- Identify the replacement filter type.
-Disposable filters usually have flimsy cardboard frame, whereas filters with a plastic frame are typically reusable.
+Disposable filters usually have a flimsy cardboard frame, whereas filters with a plastic frame are typically reusable.
 The frame of the old filter should display the size, which can vary depending on the unit size and model.
-Reference your furnace manual to determine what type, size, and thickness of filter you need for your home’s furnace.
+Reference your furnace manual to determine what type, size, and thickness of the filter you need for your home’s furnace.

-Contact the John C. Flood team to breathe better and stay warm.
+Contact John C. Flood to Breathe Better and Stay Warm.